devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 ## Directory Structure

-As of te writing of this guide their is not really any agreement or best practice regarding directory structure in the Flutter community.
-The closest thing i could find was a popular Blog post by Sagar Suri on Medium in 2019 [\[15\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
+As of the writing of this guide there is not really any agreement or best practice regarding directory structure in the Flutter community.
+The closest thing I could find was a popular Blog post by Sagar Suri on Medium in 2019 [\[15\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
 My recommendation would be very close to his.
 One directory per layer plus one directory for *model* classes, which are domain specific entities like *user* or *wisdom*:

     lib
     |